ppy/osu-wiki/news/2022/2022-10-15-new-featured-artist-gloryhammer.md

 ### The Epic Rage of Furious Thunder

-[More than 8 minutes of **GLORYHAMMER**](https://osu.ppy.sh/beatmapsets/1848202) have arrived, provided by [Nymphe](https://osu.ppy.sh/users/10507407) specifically for this Featured Artist announcement!
+[More than 8 minutes of **GLORYHAMMER**](https://osu.ppy.sh/beatmapsets/1848202) have arrived, provided by ::Nymphe::{ user-id=10507407 } specifically for this Featured Artist announcement!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/311/Tales%20from%20the%20Kingdom%20of%20Fife%2FGLORYHAMMER%20-%20The%20Epic%20Rage%20of%20Furious%20Thunder.mp3" type="audio/mpeg">